arangodb/docs/3.9/analyzers.md

 Supported Languages
 -------------------

+### Tokenization and Normalization

 Analyzers rely on [ICU](http://site.icu-project.org/){:target="_blank"} for language-dependent tokenization and normalization.
 The ICU data file `icudtl.dat` that ArangoDB ships with contains information for a lot of languages, which are technically all supported.

+Setting an unsupported or invalid locale does not raise a warning or error.
+ICU will fall back to a locale without the requested variant, country, or script, or use its default locale if neither of the former is valid.

 {% hint 'warning' %}
 The alphabetical order of characters is not taken into account by ArangoSearch,